Brad Nailer vs. Finish Nailer: Which Power Tool Is Best for Your Project?

 Pneumatic tools are much cheaper than cordless nail guns.
 In fact, it’s not unusual for them to be a quarter of the price.
 They are also lighter because they have no motor or battery.
 This also means there are fewer parts that could go wrong or wear out.

 The downsides are that pneumatic tools need an air compressor to drive them, which will be an extra expense if you don’t already own one.
-It also means you need a convenient power outlet to plug them into, or a generator to power them.
+It also means you either need a convenient power outlet for the compressor or a generator to power them.
 Access to a compressor or power is seldom a problem on professional job sites, but it can be inconvenient at home.
 So while cordless brad and finish nailers tend to be more expensive, they are easier for the majority of DIY users to manage.

 Brad nailers are less expensive than finish nailers.

 Given that brad and finish nailers are broadly similar (except for the power output), you might expect prices to be more or less the same.
-However, when making comparisons between tools from the same manufacturer, brad nailers are often between 10 and 20 percent cheaper.
+However, when making comparisons between tools from the same manufacturer, brad nailers are often 10 to 20 percent cheaper.

 Not surprisingly there are big differences between the prices of budget tools and those from premium brands.
 It’s vital to thoroughly compare features to make sure you are getting value for money.
-To help you evaluate some of the top tools on the market, we have compared a selection of some of the best brad nailers currently available here, and some of the best finish nailers here.
+If you’re in the market for either of these types of nailers, be sure to consult our guides to the best finish nailers and the best brad nailers we tested this year.